quickwit-oss/mrecordlog/README.md

 # Implementation details.

 `mrecordlog` is multiplexing several independent queues into the same record log.
-This approach has the merit of limiting the number of file descriptor necessary, and more importantly, to limit the number of `fsync`.
+This approach has the merit of limiting the number of file descriptors necessary, and more importantly, to limit the number of `fsync`.

 It also offers the possibility to truncate the queue for a given record log.